vvnsrzn/www/content/projects/solinum.md

 # Solinum

-Thanks to [Zenika Brest](https://zenika.com/en-US/agency/brest), my new job, I had the chance to work as a volunteer for [Solinum](https://www.solinum.org/) via a [Vendredi](https://en.vendredi.cc/) partnership.
+Thanks to [Zenika Brest](https://zenika.com/en-US/agency/brest), I had the chance to work as a volunteer for [Solinum](https://www.solinum.org/) via a [Vendredi](https://en.vendredi.cc/) partnership.

 The job was pretty straightforward, to setup an open-source tracking analytics solutions called [PostHog](https://posthog.com/).

-Technical stack:
+Solinum's technical stack:
-- GitHub
 - TypeScript
-- Lerna
 - Express
 - Angular
+- Lerna
+- GitHub

 As the mono-repository is well organized (real clean archi this time), it was quite fast to add some code.